AbdullahAlBurayh/seattle-airbnb-analysis/README.md

-# seattle-airbnb-analysis
-This repository contains the analysis of Seattle Airbnb Open Data to uncover insights about pricing, customer reviews, and neighborhood popularity.
-The project follows the CRISP-DM process and aims to answer key business questions through data cleaning, exploration, and visualization.
+# Seattle Airbnb Data Analysis

 ## Introduction
 This project analyzes the Seattle Airbnb Open Data to uncover insights and answer key business questions.
 The goal is to explore various aspects of Airbnb listings in Seattle, such as pricing, customer reviews, and neighborhood popularity.